lashdid/ngirim/README.md

 ### How to use it?
 **Sender**
-- Click the button to send the file
+- Click / drop to add file
-- Add files to the form then send
+- Click the "Send" button
 - 6-digit code should appear

 **Receiver**